u2u-labs/layerg-gamehub-js/README.md

 **Returns:**

-- Promise resolving to the created Asset or Error.
+- Promise resolving to the created Asset or throw Error.

 **Example:**